HausReport/ClubRaiders/craid/dashbd/text/cz.md

-The data tells us which systems are in *war* or *civil war* states, and thus should have combat zones.
+The scouting data tells us which systems are in *war* or *civil war* states, and thus should have combat zones.

 War and civil war states last from 4 to 7 days.
 The first side to win 4 days wins the war.
 Fighting against a club faction in a war is an effective way to reduce their influence.
 Turn in your combat bonds at a local station (not an interstellar factor).
 Winning a low-intensity zone